Like this site?

 Turing designs, builds and hosts award-winning web applications.
 If you'd like to talk to us about a project, email us at firstname.lastname@example.org or call (888) 603 6023.

 Sure, there's the pleasure of rubbing shoulders with the film elite.
 But plenty of elbow grease goes into producing the Telluride Film Festival.
 Our hard-working, problem-solving, movie-loving, people-pleasing, get-your-hands-dirty group of dedicated volunteers and staff are known as SHOWCorps.
 Corps is defined as: an organized body of people acting together - and that is exactly what we are!
 SHOWCorps is the nuts and bolts of the Festival.
 What kind of talents can we use?
 Ushers to finesse the theater crowds.
 Food servers to nourish hungry souls.
 Muscles to haul gear.
 Your first step is to apply - we'll figure out where to harness your talents.

 We require our staff to work 30+ hours over the course of the 4 days of the Festival as well as the few days before and after.
-In exchange, you will receive a staff pass, access to our staff clubhouse with 3 meals a day, admission to some of the Festival special events, great Festival schwag, and of course the fun that comes with working with great people.
+Individual schedules will vary.
+In exchange, you will receive a staff pass, admission to some of the Festival special events, great Festival schwag, and of course the fun that comes with working with great people.

 Although positions are offered first to returning staff members, we welcome applications from new candidates.
 The decision to accept and assign staff depends on dates of availability, specific skills and overall enthusiasm for working long hours with a smile.